Download: The A-Z of performance management

 Processes that focus only on engagement and that aren’t linked to performance management may not serve the organisation’s best interests.
 It’s only by bringing the two concepts together that HR can create programmes that lead to happiness and success at work.

 The trouble is these two activities have come from very different parts of HR, with performance typically focussed on assessment and engagement typically more focussed on listening and feedback.
-Bringing the two together requires a new approach.
+Bringing performance management and employee engagement together requires a best practice approach.
 Having integrated systems and processes is the ideal, but the reality is that most organisations still operate with engagement and performance management in silos.

 This is where mangers come in.
 The manager’s role in integrating engagement and performance is critical.
 The same HBR study showed that the greatest impact on employee engagement is an employee’s relationship with their direct line manager.